nodrygo/GtkLuxorNaiveDemo/README.md

 - Text (_with change color of circle_)
 - Stars
 - Eggs
-- clock (_dynamic tick runnning demo_)
+- clock (_forever dynamic tick runnning demo_)
 - colornames
 - spiral

 #### directory nanocad
-(probably never be finished)
+will be probably never finished

-juste a toy for fun to play with both Gtk & Luxor
+just a toy for fun to play with both Gtk & Luxor
-may be I will remove Luxor in far future but Luxor have good higth level things mainly on geometrie
+_may be I will remove Luxor in far future but Luxor have good higth level things mainly on geometrie_
 GTK is too much unfinished

 #### general considerations
 ugly ack because Luxor is not really adapted to do that but seem to work